Crossmint/embedded-checkout-quickstart/README.md

 - Create a developer account in the [Staging Console](https://staging.crossmint.com/signin?callbackUrl=/console).
 - Create a [client-side API key](https://docs.crossmint.com/introduction/platform/api-keys/client-side) with the following scope: `orders.create`.
-- Create a [new token collection](https://docs.crossmint.com/payments/guides/create-collection) on [import yours](https://docs.crossmint.com/payments/guides/register-collection) in the console, and have your `collectionId` ready.
+- Create a [new collection](https://docs.crossmint.com/payments/guides/create-collection) or [import yours](https://docs.crossmint.com/payments/guides/register-collection) in the console, and have your `collectionId` ready.
 - Make sure your collection has at least one NFT configured
 - From the detail view of your collection, navigate to the Checkout tab to configure the pricing settings and enable Credit Card and Crypto payments.